rust-lang/nomicon/src/atomics/seqcst.md

 two situations:

-1. The `SeqCst` operation A synchronizes-with an `Acquire` or `AcqRel` operation B which is sequenced before another `SeqCst` operation C. Here, despite the fact that A happens-before C, A does not _strongly_ happen-before C and so is there not guaranteed to precede C in _S_.
+1. The `SeqCst` operation A synchronizes-with an `Acquire` or `AcqRel` operation B which is sequenced-before another `SeqCst` operation C. Here, despite the fact that A happens-before C, A does not _strongly_ happen-before C and so is there not guaranteed to precede C in _S_.
 2. The `SeqCst` operation A is sequenced-before the `Release` or `AcqRel`